 EMILIO SEGRE VISUAL ARCHIVES / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY EMILIO SEGRE VISUAL ARCHIVES / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY

 Editorial use only.

 Melba Newell Phillips (1907-2004), US physicist.
-Phillips carried out her doctoral research at Berkeley under J. Robert Oppenheimer.
+Phillips carried out her doctoral research at the University of California, Berkeley, under J. Robert Oppenheimer.
 This work led to the description in 1935 of what was called the Oppenheimer-Phillips effect concerning deuteron-induced nuclear reactions.
 Phillips went on to leading roles as an educator, but lost her job in 1952 after refusing to testify during the McCarthy era.
 She returned to teaching in 1957.
 She was Acting Executive Officer (1975-7) of the American Association of Physics Teachers.
-She worked in Beijing after her retirement in 1972.
-Photographed in 1939 at an American Physical Society meeting, Washington DC, USA.
+She also worked in Beijing after her retirement in 1972.
+Photograph by the Pach Brothers.

 Model release not available.
 Property release not required.